Introduction

 1. Heavy XML Configuration

-- Projects included large XML files related to bean configuration, data source definition, security
+- Projects included large XML files related to bean configuration, data source definition, and security

 2. Complex Project Setup